Monday, March 17, 2025

 Monday, April 15, 2024

-'You are the cause of all this trouble?'
+'You are the man who caused all this trouble?'

 This past weekend marked the 163rd anniversary of the 1861 attack on Fort Sumter, which is a historical touchstone for many of our readers.